Main Navigation

 We are excited that you have chosen or are considering the School of Biological Sciences at the University of Utah to pursue your graduate studies in biology!

-Our school provides an inclusive environment for you to purse your passion for science.
+Our school provides an interactive and inclusive environment for you to pursue your passion for science.
 Our faculty comprises nearly 50 members whose research interests are diverse, and who serve as mentors for ~90 graduate students from around the world.
 Complementing outstanding faculty, staff and facilities, the school’s graduate program is highly interactive.

 In performing your graduate studies in the program, you will be exposed to a wide range of biological investigation, from molecular structures and cells, to genetics, to organisms and ecosystems and their interactions.
 The school’s collegial environment, with many opportunities for interactions among research groups, has been a long-standing strength, and continues to be so today.
 Graduate school is a time to make lifelong friendships and connections as you grow as a scientist and mature as a person.
 It is a challenging and exciting time, one filled with opportunities to make new discoveries as you acquire important skills and disciplined logical thinking that will serve you for the rest of your career.
 Pursuing a post-baccalaureate degree can be a life changing and rewarding experience.
 Our lives were shaped and enriched by our times in graduate school, and we hope that your time in the School of Biological Sciences will be similarly influential in your life.